JNetoGH/Java-Pong-Game/README.md

 ENGLISH
 - Modes: PvP (player vs player), PvE (player vs environment "AI")
 - Gameplay Mechanics: For each 5 seconds passed the ball speed will increase in 0.5 units.
 - Download: I decided to put a jre embedded within a windows exe so anyone could just dowload and run it without struggling with java versions and that kind of thing, but i will be making avaliable a jar archive as well.
 In case you don´t have a windows pc, I will be making avaliable a jar archive as well and to be honest it must run well in most java versions.
-It's avaliable to download as a release here in github
+It's avaliable for downloading as a release here in github

 PORTUGUÊS
 - Modos: PvP (jogador vs jogador), PvE (jogador vs ambiente "IA")